hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-samples.md

             </td>
             <td>
-                **DO NOT MERGE**

-This PR moves some of the _glacial_ iceberg test-network tests from Azure to GHA.
+                This PR ports the _glacial_ iceberg test-network tests from Azure to GHA:

 - Test Network Basic - Go
 - Test Network Basic - Java
 - Test Network Basic - Javascript
 - Test Network Basic - Typescript

-This PR also runs the FSAT chaincode E2E.
+In addition, the scripts have been updated to run each test case in a different chaincode scope / ledger, re-using a single Fabric network across all tests in the suite.

 Signed-off-by: Josh Kneubuhl <jkneubuh@us.ibm.com>
             </td>